-About a decade ago, Chevy began offering the LB7 engine in a variety of its trucks.
+Over a decade ago, Chevy began offering the LB7 engine in a variety of its trucks.
 From 2001 through mid-2004, the engine proved reliable and it sold well.
-But in mid-2004, Chevy introduced the LLY engine and although it was also popular at the time, it had several performance issues including overheating.
+In mid-2004, Chevy introduced the LLY engine.
+Although it was also popular at the time, it had several performance issues including overheating.
 To fix that and other problems, Chevy replaced the LLY with the Duramax LBZ which debuted in 2006 and continued to be manufactured through 2007.

-The LBZ was the first Duramax engine to be paired with the six-speed Allison 1000 automatic transmission.
-The new six-speed was capable of handling more power than the previous five-speed.
+The LBZ is significant because it was the first Duramax engine to be paired with the six-speed Allison 1000 automatic transmission.
+The new six-speed was capable of handling more power than the previous five-speed transmission.

-Perhaps the biggest claim to fame for the LBZ is that it was the last Duramax engine without the emissions control technology that would hamper the fuel economy and reduce the lifespan of diesel engines that followed.
-For these reasons and more, Chevy Silverado and GMC Sierra HD trucks with the LBZ engine continue to be in high demand, despite being over a decade out of production.
+The biggest claim to fame for the LBZ is that it was the last Duramax engine without the emissions control technology that would hamper the fuel economy and reduce the lifespan of diesel engines that followed.
+For these reasons and more, Chevy Silverado and GMC Sierra HD trucks with the LBZ engine continue to be in high demand, despite being out of production for over a decade.

-In addition to the engine not being held back by emissions control technology, stronger LBZ Duramax parts ultimately added to this engine’s performance and durability.
-A stronger block paved the way for more horsepower and torque vs. the LLY.
+In addition to the engine’s performance not being held back by emissions control technology, the stronger LBZ Duramax parts improved this engine’s performance and durability.
+A more powerful block paved the way for more horsepower and torque vs. the LLY.

 In order to make room for the deeper bolt holes, the oil feed holes were constructed 2mm smaller.

 The LBZ also employed stronger rods.
-The steel-forged and cracked-cap design may have been the same as the LLY and LB7 rods, but they were meatier on the big end versus the other two engines.
-In performance terms, this means they were capable of handling about 100 more horsepower than the previous engines.
+The steel-forged and cracked-cap design was the same as the LLY and LB7 rods, but they were meatier on the big end versus the other two engines.
+This made them capable of handling roughly 100 more horsepower than the previous engines.
 The meatier rods brought more rotating mass, but it was still rare for the LBZ engine to experience bent rods.

 New and improved fuel rails and injectors complemented the higher-pressure common-rail system, which helped increase the horsepower and torque over the LLY.
 The Bosch CP3 fuel pump was integral in creating the extra pressure.